How Israel and allied defenses intercepted more than 300 Iranian missiles and drones - KESQ

 Some of the weapons launched at Israel were fired from Iraq and Yemen, the spokesman added.

-CNN’s Irene Nasser, Eugenia Yosef and Benjamin Brown contributed to this report.
+CNN’s MJ Lee, Irene Nasser, Eugenia Yosef and Benjamin Brown contributed to this report.

 The-CNN-Wire